 - Scandinavian color knitting

 - In the words of Vogue Intarsia is "a colorwork technique in which blocks of color are worked with separate balls of yarn or bobbins".
 It is normally knitted from a chart.

 - Jacquard or Florentine patterns are worked with stranding.

 - Embroidery on knitting adds color and texture.

 - Bohus knitting is the method yokes are knitted in multi-colors;

 - Argyle knitting can best be described as a pattern like the diamond motifs found on socks.

 The methods, patterns and stitches are not a complete list of all the different knitting methods, patterns and stitches but include most of the popular ones.

-I am sure, you can not wait to get the next post in the series - if you are subscribed to my newsletter, you will receive the post by e-mail.
+I am sure you cannot wait to get the next post in the series - if you are subscribed to my newsletter, you will receive the post by e-mail.

-If not, watch this space!
+If not, look at this space!